 Taking action to protect the environment is a cross-cutting issue that can empower individuals with a sense of agency, potentially improving the overall health of democracy, particularly among the Disengaged groups.
 This is especially significant because there are few similar issues of public concern where individuals feel that they personally can make a difference - what is true of the environment is not, for example, true of issues such as immigration, unemployment, violent crime, housing, or transport policy.

-Pride and the environment Figure 10.3.
+Figure 10.3.
+Pride and the environment

-bit for the environment

-A majority of all segments say they feel proud when they do their
+A majority of all segments say they feel proud when they do their bit for the environment

 When I do my bit to protect the environment, I feel proud